Rio Parismina Lodge - Costa Rica

 Choose between the Caribbean for abundant, large tarpon or the Tortuguero National Park jungle waterways and streams for snook, guapote, machaca, and mojarra.
 Two anglers per guide.
 Rio Parismina Lodge has four IGFA world records for snook.

-Boats: The Lodge has 21-foot, modified V-hull, Ocean Craft boats with T-tops, fighting chair, marine radios, fish finders, and adequately powered and well-maintained motors.
-Custome-designed boats for safety in crossing the bar.
+Boats: The Lodge has 21-foot, modified V-hull, Ocean Craft boats with T-tops, a fighting chair, marine radios, fish finders, and adequately powered and well-maintained motors.
+Custom-designed boats for safety in crossing the bar.
 You'll fish the jungle rivers in flat-bottom Jon boats.
 Two anglers per boat and guide.

 Guides: English-speaking guides.
-Larry often referred to Rio Parismina as having the best guides and boats on the Caribbean.
+Larry often referred to Rio Parismina as having the best guides and boats in the Caribbean.

 We’ve had clients land over thirty 60 to 150-pound tarpon during a seven-day stay.

-Fishing Equipment: The Lodge provides good tarpon outfits and ultra-light spin outfits for jungle fishing.
+Fishing Equipment: The Lodge provides good tarpon outfits--good quality reels teamed with Tiger Stiks--and ultra-light spin outfits for jungle fishing.
 The Lodge furnishes tackle.
-You’ll pay for the lures you use.
-Some people bring their own fishing outfit and lures.
+You’ll pay for the lures you use or lose.
+Tackle bill averages $15 to $25 per person.
+Some people bring their own fishing outfits and lures.
 A comprehensive tackle and gear list is included in our confirmation packet.

 Fishing License: You’ll purchase a $15.00 fishing license at the Lodge.

-View 5:37 YouTube video of Rio Parismina's world-record grouper.
+View the 5:37 YouTube video of Rio Parismina's world-record grouper.

 Typical Fishing Day: